Welcome to The Shrubberies Medical Centre

 GP practices and hospitals have strict infection prevention and control measures in place, so it is safe to attend appointments.
 We ask that before you enter the surgery, a face mask or scarf must be worn, only one patient at a time - for minors, one parent or guardian only and no bags of shopping.

 It is important that you continue attend routine appointments, such as antenatal checks, cancer screenings, and take your children for childhood vaccinations, as normal, unless you have been told not to attend.

 If you need urgent medical help, and are not able to contact your practice visit NHS 111 online.
 If you cannot get help online, call 111.
 If it’s a serious or life-threatening emergency, call 999

 Advice regarding Coronavirus remains the same.
-Anyone who has symptoms of this illness (a new continuous cough, or a high temperature, or a loss of smell or taste) must stay at home for at least seven days.
+Anyone who has symptoms of this illness (a new continuous cough, or a high temperature, or a loss of smell or taste) must stay at home for at least ten days.
 Anyone you live with should not leave your home for 14 days.
 You can use the NHS 111 COVID-19 online service to check your symptoms and get more advice.
 You should not go to a GP practice, pharmacy or hospital.
 This is to help limit the spread of the virus.